 In 2005, Orphan Medical was acquired by Jazz Pharmaceuticals, who dramatically increased the price of the already expensive drug.

-Since it was approved, the cost of Xyrem has increased by an average of 40% per year and now costs nearly $6000 for a month supply.
+Since it was approved, the cost of Xyrem has increased by an average of 40% per year and now costs at least $6,000 for a month supply.
 Overseas brand names of sodium oxybate include Alcover (Italy), Gamma-OH (France), Natrii oxybutyras Kalceks (Latvia) and Somsanit (Germany), all of which are far cheaper than Xyrem.

-Jazz Pharmaceutical CEO Bruce C Cozadd has an estimated net worth of $116 million dollars and earns nearly 15 million a year as Jazz CEO according to a very unreliable website, but safe to say he’s comfortable.
+Jazz Pharmaceutical CEO Bruce C Cozadd has an estimated net worth of $116 million dollars and earns nearly 15 million a year as Jazz CEO according to a very unreliable website.
+It’s safe to say he’s comfortable.

 GHB was outlawed under President Clinton.

-Today, Xyrem, while considered ‘effective and safe‘ it is so expensive that most patients who need it can’t afford it.
+Today, Xyrem/GHB, is considered ‘effective and safe‘, but it is so expensive that most patients who need it can’t afford it.
 Even in countries with universal health care some patients linger on the verge of bankruptcy to pay for their supply.